neilbacon/imageMetadata/README.md

     sudo apt-get install python3 python3-gi libexiv2-dev libgexiv2-2 gir1.2-gexiv2

+## Backups

+There are lots of articles on how to use rsync for incremental backups.
+I've included my `backup.sh` as an example.

 ## Hierarchical Tags
 I use hierarchical tags in digikam which have `/` separated items.
 The hierarchical tags used by Adobe light room and mediapro are `|` separated are these are also updated.